-I once read somewhere that man is a walking poison.
+Someone told me a long time ago that man is a walking poison.
 Almost everything we touch dies.
 It may sound too far-fetched, but if you think about it, it’s true.
-If you dare touch a stalagmite or a stalactite, it can stop growing, which by the way takes thousands of years to grow.
-If you touch a coral, it could die.
-If you touch a sea star, it could die.
-That being said, we humans undoubtedly can cause great impact on our surroundings.
+If you dare touch a stalagmite or a stalactite, it can stop growing.
+And it takes thousands of years for one to grow.
+If you touch a coral or a sea star, it could die.

 We are given dominion over all things.
 But as we advanced through the years, we have forgotten the real reason why we have dominion over things – nature is our responsibility.